tuanrobe1989/lavoshop/wp-content/plugins/variation-swatches-for-woocommerce/readme.txt

 *    <a href="https://woosuite.com/plugins/sales-agent-reps/">Sales Agents for WooCommerce</a> - Grow your business by adding sale agents to your WooCommerce store.

-Visit <a href="https://woosuite.com/blog/" rel="friend" title="WPBeginner">the Woosuite blog</a> to learn from our <a href="https://woosuite.com/woocommerce/" rel="friend" title="WooCommerce Tutorials">WordPress Tutorials</a> and find out about other <a href="https://woosuite.com/plugins/" rel="friend" title="Best WordPress Plugins">WooCommerce plugins</a>.
+Visit <a href="https://woosuite.com/blog/" rel="friend">the Woosuite blog</a> to learn from our <a href="https://woosuite.com/woocommerce/" rel="friend" title="WooCommerce Tutorials">WordPress Tutorials</a> and find out about other <a href="https://woosuite.com/plugins/" rel="friend" title="Best WordPress Plugins">WooCommerce plugins</a>.

 == Installation ==